 From a slouched position, come up into a good, upright posture.
 Then pull your head back over your shoulders so you make a ‘double chin’.
 Hold briefly then relax and repeat.

-Range of motion exercises for shoulder dislocation
+Mobility exercises for shoulder dislocation

 In a bent-over position, try to keep your arm relaxed.
 The idea is to let the arm swing forwards and backwards as far as comfortable.
 These are good exercises to start getting some movement into your dislocated shoulder early on in the rehab program.
 Perform the exercise again but swinging side to side from adduction to adduction.
 Finally, try and draw circles with your arm as you rotate it one way and then the other.